Complete an access review of groups and applications in access reviews

-If you are viewing an access review that reviews guest access across Microsoft 365 groups, the Overview blade lists each group in the review.
+If you're viewing an access review that reviews guest access across Microsoft 365 groups, the Overview blade lists each group in the review.

-If you want to stop an access review before it has reached the scheduled end date, click the Stop button.
+If you want to stop an access review before it has reached the scheduled end date, select the Stop button.

 When you stop a review, reviewers will no longer be able to give responses.
 You can't restart a review after it's stopped.